markusmoenig/Eldiron/docs/docs/characters_items/getting_started.md

 You define them by editing their behavior and attributes:

 * **Name**.
 The name of the character or item class, such as *Orc*.
 You can change the name anytime.
-* **Visual Scripting**.
-Edit behavior using nodes in the visual scripting editor; the behavior is translated into Eldrin Script.
 * **Eldrin Scripting**.
 Edit behavior source code directly in the [Eldrin Scripting](eldrin_scripting_language) language.
 * **Attributes**.
 The initial character and item attributes.
 Most of these can be changed later via scripting; however, some attributes define core values set during startup.
 * **NPC Sequences**.
 Define background workflows for NPCs such as going to work, opening doors, waiting, and going home.
 See [NPC Sequences](npc_sequences).

 ---

 [Eldrin Script](eldrin_scripting_language) drives the entire behavior system of **Eldiron**.
-Visual scripts are translated into *Eldrin Script*, and you can always view the current source code in the editor.
-Whether you use visual scripting or *Eldrin* scripting directly is up to you; just note that when you use visual scripting, any manual edits in the scripts will be overwritten.
+World, region, character, and item scripts all use the same runtime language, so behavior stays inspectable and easy to debug from the script editor.

 ## Difference between Characters and Items